-- The use of a common language to improve communication between health professionals, and between healthcare systems and their patients - The use of language suitable to educate the well public about the condition - The establishment of criteria and thresholds beyond which intervention is recommended - Provision of criteria to determine eligibility for inclusion in a clinical trial, audit or assessment
+- The use of a common language to improve communication between health professionals, and between healthcare systems and their patients - The use of language suitable to educate the well public about the condition - · The establishment of criteria and thresholds beyond which intervention is recommended - Provision of criteria to determine eligibility for inclusion in a clinical trial, audit or assessment

 A single description can't fulfil all of these purposes.
 In a complex condition like sepsis (which can affect multiple organ systems, can strike at any age and can occur as a result of almost any infection caused by a vast range of pathogens) it's likely that any 'official' and necessarily precise definition using a wide array of criteria would be operationally challenging to deliver at the bedside.
 Thus, for sepsis, we have multiple components to our definition.
-This chapter will describe the definitions of sepsis in non-pregnant adults, and will draw on the recommendations of the Task Force for the Third International Consensus Definitions for sepsis and septic shock (known as 'Sepsis-3' and published in 2016), together with operational 'bedside' solutions proposed by the Academy of Medical Royal Colleges in 2022.
+This chapter will describe the definitions of sepsis in non-pregnant adults, and will draw on the recommendations of the Task Force for the Third International Consensus Definitions for sepsis and septic shock (known as 'Sepsis-3' and published in 2016), together with operational 'bedside' solutions included in the NICE 2024 update to the NICE guideline NG51.